'Provocative' Imran refuses to back down and calls for a rally in Lahore today – Pakistan - ExBulletin

 Requests the formation of a judicial commission on the repression of the electoral demonstration; seeks action against interim CM, IGDC refuses to grant permission to assemble due to PSL match, imposes Article 144 on Lahore

-LAHORE: While urging the Election Commission of Pakistan to take action against Acting Chief Minister Mohsin Naqvi and Punjab police bigwigs for a crackdown on the March 8 election rally, Pakistan’s President Tehreek- i-Insaf (PTI), Imran Khan, in an apparent act of defiance decided to hold another rally in Lahore on Sunday (today).
+LAHORE: While urging Pakistan’s Election Commission to take action against Acting Chief Minister Mohsin Naqvi and Punjab police bigwigs for a crackdown on the March 8 campaign rally, Pakistan’s President Tehreek- i-Insaf (PTI), Imran Khan, in an apparent act of defiance decided to hold another rally in Lahore on Sunday (today).

 In light of the rally, the district administration imposed Article 144 in the capital of Punjab.
 The decision came after the deputy commissioner warned the former ruling party that the administration would have no choice but to impose Section 144 if it ignored its concerns following a a PSL match in the city.
 But the PTI claimed to have changed the route of the rally so as not to disrupt the match.